Using a Customer Data Platform is helping companies to focus obsessively on their customers and benefit from their engagement.

 A Customer Data Platform reaches out for several channels and concentrates real-time data in a single place your team can access whenever it is convenient.

 This stimulates a collaborative work environment and speeds the pace of operational routines.
-Customer Data Platforms are also known for making marketers’ lives less complicated since they automate workflows that would take too many working hours to be accomplished.
+Customer Data Platforms are also known for making marketers’ lives less complicated since automating workflows would take too many working hours to be accomplished.

 The other reason companies use Customer Data Platforms is that they are much more than a simple database.
 According to the CDP Institute, the ideal Customer Data Platform should contain five essential capabilities: